cartheur/ideal/README.md

 # ideal

 This branch contains the "main" or "foundational module" of the reinforcement-like behaviour illustrated by the algorithm.

-But it is not _exactly_ like RL.
+Be forwarned that it is not _exactly_ like reinforcement learning, a shade that yields significantly different effects.

-## Instructive Wiki
+## Code module

+Below you will find a description of the code base where and how to begin programming the _ideal_ algorithm in its entirety.

 # Section 1: An introduction to the embodied paradigm